hy-tsoha/local-pg/README.md

 There is practically no error checking.
 If build or something else fails, you are left to figure out what went wrong by yourself.

-If you have problems with requirements, see PostgreSQL documentation about possible configure options for requirements (link above), and modify variable CONFIGUREOPTIONS in the start of the script as needed.
+If you have problems with requirements, see PostgreSQL documentation about possible configure options for requirements (link above), and modify variable CONFIGUREOPTIONS at the start of the script as needed.